pjlau/international_student_survey/README.md

 ## Installation <a name="installation"></a>

-import numpy as np
-import pandas as pd
-import matplotlib.pyplot as plt from IPython import display import seaborn as sns from sklearn.model_selection import train_test_split import statsmodels.api as sm

 All libraries cited in the code are pre-installed along with the Anaconda distribution of Python.
 The code should be executable using Python versions 3.*.